mateuszmichna/My-cypress-suite/README.md

 This suite will not automatically record tests but it will make screenshots when assertions would fail.
 Moreover, folders `screenshots` and `videos` are git ignored.

+Manually added `data-cy` params to the elements used in test-cases to provide scalability.

 ## Prerequisites

 The only requirement for this project is to have Node.js version 14 installed on your machine.